daleonpz/misc/toDelete/PositionPaper/lncs-pandoc-master/paper.md

 institute: FH Dortmund
 keywords: interview, tacit knowledge, elicitation
 abstract: |
     Interviews are the most common technique in requirements elicitation.
 However, the presence of tacit knowledge have an important influence on interviews success.
 In this paper, we describe a tacit knowledge classification.
 Then, we make use, with examples, of a theoretical framework to detect and minimize the effects of tacit knowledge.
-Finally, we analyze how likely is to have a sucessful elicitation interviews based on the tacit knowledge classification.
+Finally, we analyze how likely is to have a successful elicitation interviews based on the tacit knowledge classification.
 ...

 # Introduction
-Requirements engineering is the subset of systems engineering concerned with discovering, developing, tracing, analyzing, qualifying, communicating and managing requirements that define the system at succesive levels of abstraction [@dick2017requirements].
+Requirements engineering is the subset of systems engineering concerned with discovering, developing, tracing, analyzing, qualifying, communicating and managing requirements that define the system at successive levels of abstraction [@dick2017requirements].
 The first step of requirements engineering is requirements elicitation which is defined as the process of finding and formulation requirements [@lauesen2001softwarereq], and this process has many barriers due to stakeholders are not able to express their needs, explain what they do and why, conflicting demands, or new demands once other are met, just to mention some examples.

-One of the most used techiques to elict requirements is open interviews, and also is considered the most effective way to transfer domain knowledge [@elrakaiby2017using].
+One of the most used techniques to elicit requirements is open interviews, and also is considered the most effective way to transfer domain knowledge [@elrakaiby2017using].
 However, the success of interviews depends on mainly two factors, analyst set of interviewing skills and stakeholders domain knowledge; nonetheless, statistically analyst domain knowledge is important but not as relevant as the other two[@aranda2016effect].
 Therefore, analyst should make use of tools and techniques to detect and elicit tacit knowledge form stakeholders.
 Tacit knowledge is in requirements engineering is defined as the knowledge that a stakeholders has, but does not pass to the requirements analyst [@ferrari2015ambiguity].

 In this paper we describe a classification of tacit knowledge in elicitation interviews based on [@sutcliffe2013requirements].
 Then we apply the theoretical framework described in [@elrakaiby2017using] in examples to show how to deal with tacit knowledge.
 The examples were selected in order to match the each scenario of the classification.
-Finally, we use the result from [@aranda2016effect] to identify in which scenario is most likely to perform a succesful interview.
+Finally, we use the result from [@aranda2016effect] to identify in which scenario is most likely to perform a successful interview.

 The remainder paper is structured as follows.
 In section 2 we provide a summary of the papers used to write this paper.
 In section 3 we present our approach.
 Finally, in section 4, we present our conclusions.